The designer who put 60 million cars on the road

 Birth of a legend

-Born in 1968 in Garessio about 60 miles South of Turn, Giugiaro came into the world at the prime time and place for a young boy who would eventually become a gifted designer.
+Born in 1938 in Garessio, about 60 miles South of Turn, Giugiaro came into the world at the prime time and place for a young boy who would eventually become a gifted designer.
 Fiat, Italy's flagship automaker, was an hour's drive away and the country's post-war economic boom would coincide with Giugiaro's coming of age.
 In fact, Giugiaro joined FIAT as early as he possibly could -- when he was just 17 -- but not because he was eager to draw cars.

 "I got involved with cars not out of passion, but as a part of my creative process," he said in a phone interview from his studio in Moncalieri, just outside Turin.